gffuentes/gffuentes.github.io/_posts/2016-10-15-s3-photo-album.md

         img.scale(0.1)

 2. I had a lot of trouble understanding why PhotoSwipe was displaying images in the wrong rotation only sometimes.
-What a figured out was that when a digital camera takes a picture, it stores the orientation of the camera as part of the metadata called EXIF profile.
+What I figured out was that when a digital camera takes a picture, it stores the orientation of the camera as part of the metadata called EXIF profile.
+By `auto_orient`ing images to 'TopLeftOrientation', they will all display upright.
 More info [here](http://www.imagemagick.org/script/command-line-options.php#auto-orient).
 ImageMagick makes reading the current orientation and converting if necessary easy!

-        if img.orientation.to_s != 'TopLeftOrientation' #correct, upright orientation img.auto_orient!
+        if img.orientation.to_s != 'TopLeftOrientation'
+          img.auto_orient!
           img.write(i)
         end